-The state-federal vocational rehabilitation system in Illinois faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two regions in the northeastern and northern parts of the state:
+The state-federal vocational rehabilitation system in Illinois faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two regions in the northeastern and northern parts of the state:

 who have significantly been a part of the justice system have a significant disability.

 who were formally incarcerated are receiving vocational rehabilitation services.